e-Pik-Dev/Vue-items-list/README.md

 When placing or configuring a block, two configuration options are available:

 - **API endpoint**: The URL of the API endpoint to retrieve data
-- **Maximum items to show in the list**: Maximum number of data items displayed in the block
+- **Maximum items to show**: Maximum number of data items displayed in the block

 ## Technical info